-Manu Brazo is a young Spanish saxophonist who has established himself as one of his generation’s most versatile young musicians.
-At ease on the stage, he is often praised for his unique sound and virtuosity as well as having the ability to have a close and intimate relationship with his audience.
-He regularly mixes a musical and often technically-challenging performance with anecdotes about himself or the composers.
+Manu Brazo is a young Spanish saxophonist whom since moving to London in 2016 has established himself as one of his generations most versatile young musicians.
+He is praised for his unique sound and virtuosity, as well as for originality and spontaneity in his way of playing his saxophone.

-Born in Seville, Spain, Manu started to play saxophone at the age of 9.
-He studied in Seville and was accepted and funded to study at the Royal College of Music, where he graduated from his Master in Performance and Artist Diploma with Distinction and won numerous awards.
+Born in Seville, Manu started to play the saxophone at the age of 9.
+Having studied in Spain, he was accepted at the Royal College of Music where he graduated his Master in Performance and Artist Diploma with Distinction and won numerous awards.
+As a young musician Manu has received support from Making Music (PDGYA), The Musicians Company, The Tillett Trust, Drake Calleja Trust, Concordia Foundation and Talent Unlimited.
 Manu lives in London.

 Find Manu’s YouTube channel at http://www.youtube.com/c/manubrazo